namphung1998/comp225-todo/README.md

 # Taskitty

-#### Authors: Linda Lu, Bibiane Morakotkarn, Kieu-Giang Nguyen, Nam Phhung
+#### Authors: Linda Lu, Bibiane Morakotkarn, Kieu-Giang Nguyen, Nam Phung

 This is a mobile to-do list application with a gamified aspect that makes it more rewarding for users to complete their tasks.
 The app is geared towards students and other people who desire a more enjoyable way to keep track of their tasks and celebrate their completion.

 The project is bootstrapped using the [Expo](https://expo.io/) toolchain.